nivelle/java-all/article/Integer源码解读.md

     }

     /**
-     * Returns the value obtained by reversing the order of the bytes in the
+     * Returns the value obtained【获得】 by reversing the order of the bytes in the
-     * two's complement representation of the specified {@code int} value.
+     * two's complement【补充】 representation 【代表】of the specified {@code int} value.
      *
      * @param i the value whose bytes are to be reversed
      * @return the value obtained by reversing the bytes in the specified